roman-milk/roman-milk.github.io/human-android.md

- ****** Human Android Ch.
-03 ****** byStoryTeller07© "Oh!
+===

+"Oh!
 Yessss, my love, whatever you want," she panted out the words.
 She slid to the floor at his feet.
 "May your slave, please, master," she asked plaintively, with both hands already on his zip.

  She turned him around and pushed him into the chair, managing to unzip and pull out his hard cock like a magician pulling a rabbit out of a hat.
 She licked at his cock, gurgling little sounds of pleasure.